fac29/NisaInvest-TFB-FE/README.md

 # NISA Invest

-NISA Invest is a platform for Muslim woment to receive personal finance advice.
+NISA Invest is a personal finance platform for Muslim women.

 ## Tech Stack